TomColdenhoff/stl-slicer/README.md

 This command will slice the stl file 1063 times on the Z axis and output those as multiple bmp's with a resolution of 200px.

 # Contribution
-The stl-slicer is far from done because the initial version(commit) was written in one day.
+The stl-slicer is far from done because the initial version(commit) was written in one day(and in a hurry).
 That's why the code can be a mess, inefficient and last but not least contain memory leaks.

 The following things can be examples of what still can be done:
 - Running the bmp export on different threads so that the slicing algorithm speed won't be bottlenecked by the bmp export.